jleffler/soq/src/so-4313-7847/README.md

 Returning a pair of values in C requires a structure.
 So, the type `poly_pair` (name subject to revision) is defined.

-The code is now split into header polynomial.h (where the polynomial type is opaque), and polynomial.c and pm43.c for the test code.
+The code is now split into header polynomial.h where the polynomial type is opaque, source file polynomial.c for the implementation of polynomial arithmetic, and source file pm43.c for the test code.
-The polynomial type was upgraded to use rational numbers — using an improved version of the code from SO 3388-7484 (rational.c, rational.h, actually from $HOME/lib/JL and not yet from soq/src/libsoq.
+The polynomial type was upgraded to use rational numbers — using an improved version of the code from SO 3388-7484 (rational.c, rational.h, actually from $HOME/lib/JL and not yet from soq/src/libsoq).
 This can probably be fixed at some time.
 Function `ri_neg()` was added, and `ri_chk()` exposed — though this might be a temporary phenomenon.
-Function `ri_fmt()` and `ri_fmtproper()` have been upgrade to take an extra argument that specifies the string to print in front of positive fractions.
+Function `ri_fmt()` and `ri_fmtproper()` have been upgraded to take an extra argument that specifies the string to print in front of positive fractions.
 This might sanely be "" (empty string, used by polynomial printing), " "